freddyox/freddyox.github.io/_posts/2018-03-20-convex_hull.md

  <figure>
   <img src="/images/convex/example.png" alt="" height="99%" width="99%">
   <figcaption>Fig 1. - An example of the algorithm in which the starting point is labeled as 8.
 Note
-  that the numbers are simply a book-keeping device and should not be interpretted as anything more.
+  that the numbers are simply a book-keeping device and should not be interpreted as anything more.
   The ordering of the next points are 1, 7, 2, 0, 3, and 8 (return to the starting point),
   which collectively define the hull polygon.</figcaption>
 </figure>